Get care for low-level urgent conditions through a video chat with a provider, 24/7, on your computer or mobile device.Learn More.

 Intermountain Healthcare: A Recognized Leader in Transforming Healthcare

-We're always pleased to receive awards and recognition; the honors mean those we serve are receiving excellent care, and that we are helping them live the healthiest lives possible.
+The praise, honors, awards and other recognition Intermountain receives are simply an indication that those we serve are receiving excellent care, and that we are helping them live the healthiest lives possible, which is our mission.

 A newly published report called, Into the Minds of the C-Suite, identified Intermountain Healthcare as one of the top five most innovative healthcare providers in the U.S. It also ranked Intermountain No. 1 in the “Elite Leadership” subcategory.
 Conducted by market research firm peer60 and based on a survey of more than 300 c-level healthcare executives from across the nation, the study identified the top five as as: 1) Mayo Clinic, 2) Kaiser Permanente, 3) Cleveland Clinic, 4) Geisinger Health System, and 5) Intermountain Healthcare.
 An abbreviated version of the peer60 report is available at www.peer60.com/hospital-c-suite-2015.